pesto-students/exercises-batch-8/README.md

     console.log("a defined? " + (typeof a !== 'undefined'));
     console.log("b defined? " + (typeof b !== 'undefined'));
   ```
+a defined? false
+b defined? true

+Reason: when expression (b = 3) evaluates b is declared in global scope, so retains value outside the functions.
+But var a = (value of above expression) declares variable a in function scope, so a written outside a is still undefined.

 4) What will the following code output and why?
   ```js